MINEOGO/programmed-ai/README.md

 ## Format Example

-i:hello
-o:Hi there!
-i:how are you
+i:hello\n o:Hi there! \n i:how are you
 o:I'm just a script, but thanks!

 ---